Your Move: Understanding Your Rights & Responsibilities

 Movers may provide a binding or non-binding estimate.

 The difference between a binding and non-binding estimate is another important detail to know.
 Both are written documents created in advance with your mover, expressing an expectation of what your moving process as a whole should cost and provide, taking into account the weight of your shipment, the details of the services to be provided, and the tariff provisions in effect.
-However, with a
+However, with a non-binding estimate, your actual charges may exceed the given amount come moving day, as the company is not locked into that rate.

 For non-binding estimates specifically, it’s important to confirm with your mover in advance and in writing what form of payment you will use on the day of delivery, be it cash, certified check, cashier’s check, money order, or credit card.